Wētā have been in New Zealand for around 190 million years. Do they live on school grounds? And if so, what do they eat at mealtime?

 During the second phase of the project, Stéphane visited each school.
 Classrooms became laboratories as Stéphane set up DNA analysis equipment.

 First, the students learned how to prepare samples.
 They ground up granules of wētā frass.
-Students used chemical solutions and multiple spins in a centrifuge to break down cell membranes and isolate DNA from the cells’ nuclei.
-The next step was to amplify (makes lots of copies of) the DNA to make it easier to see.
-Finally, Stéphane and the students used gel electrophoresis to separate the DNA molecules and make them glow under ultraviolet light.
+Students used chemical solutions and multiple spins in a centrifuge8 to break down cell9 membranes and isolate DNA from the cells’ nuclei10.
+The next step was to amplify11 (makes lots of copies of) the DNA to make it easier to see.
+Finally, Stéphane and the students used gel electrophoresis12 to separate the DNA molecules13 and make them glow under ultraviolet light.
 The result?
 DNA barcodes from the different wētā food sources.

 Rights: Dawson Primary School